S1D1T1/Xcode-bracket-selection/README.md

 Xcode Extension to automatically select the line containing the matching bracket

+## NOTE: This is a proposal with prospective sample code, it is not functional ##

 ## 1. Problem Statement

 When developing in Xcode, developers frequently need to temporarily disable code blocks (such as `withAnimation`, `HStack`, etc.).
 The current workflow is cumbersome: